AdobeDocs/experience-platform.en/help/destinations/destination-sdk/supported-functions.md

 ---
-description: Experience Platform Destination SDK uses Pebble templates, allowing you to transform the data exported out of Experience Platform to your destination into the format you need.
+description: Experience Platform Destination SDK uses Pebble templates, allowing you to transform the data exported from Experience Platform into the format required by your destination.
 title: Supported transformation functions in Destination SDK
 ---
 # Supported transformation functions in Destination SDK

 ## Overview {#overview}

-Experience Platform Destination SDK uses [[!DNL Pebble] templates](https://pebbletemplates.io/), allowing you to transform the data exported out of Experience Platform to your destination into the format you need.
+Experience Platform Destination SDK uses [[!DNL Pebble] templates](https://pebbletemplates.io/), allowing you to transform the data exported from Experience Platform into the format required by your destination.

 The Experience Platform [!DNL Pebble] implementation has some changes, compared to the out-of-the box version provided by [!DNL Pebble].
 Also, in addition to the out-of-the-box functions provided by [!DNL Pebble], Adobe has created some additional functions that you can use with Destination SDK.

 ## Where to use {#where-to-use}

-Use the supported functions and listed further below on this page when [creating a message transformation template](./create-template.md) for the data exported out of Experience Platform to your destination.
+Use the supported functions listed further below on this page when [creating a message transformation template](./create-template.md) for the data exported out of Experience Platform to your destination.
 The message transformation template is used in the [destination server configuration](./server-and-template-configuration.md) for streaming destinations.

 ## Prerequisites {#prerequisites}

-To understand the concepts and functions in this reference page, read the [Message format](/help/destinations/destination-sdk/message-format.md) document first.
+To understand the concepts and functions in this reference page, read the [message format](/help/destinations/destination-sdk/message-format.md) document first.
 You need to understand the [structure of a profile](/help/destinations/destination-sdk/message-format.md#profile-structure) in Experience Platform before you can use [!DNL Pebble] templates to transform and the exported data.

 Before you advance to the functions documented below, review the templating examples in the section [Using a templating language for the identity, attributes, and segment membership transformations](/help/destinations/destination-sdk/message-format.md#using-templating).
 The examples in there start off very simple and increase in complexity.